Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

          Light Side

-At larger scales it gets far too excessive to print out every single value, so the index is often truncated to highlight only its most important qualities.
-For example, this is a way to respresent a truncated index of any bit width:
+At larger scales it gets far too excessive to print out every single value, so the index is often truncated to highlight only its most important qualities or (as shown above) known _points_.
+Thus, this is the most abstract representation of an index -

     An Abstract Index: